Zelldon/zeebe/docs/src/grpc/README.md

 If Zeebe does not provide an officially-supported client in your target language, you can read the official [Quick Start](https://grpc.io/docs/quickstart/) page to find out how to create a very basic one.

+You can find a list of existing clients in the [Awesome Zeebe repository](https://github.com/zeebe-io/awesome-zeebe#clients).
-In addition to this, a [blog post](https://zeebe.io/blog/2018/11/grpc-generating-a-zeebe-python-client/) was already published with a short tutorial on how to write one for Python.
+Additionally, a [blog post](https://zeebe.io/blog/2018/11/grpc-generating-a-zeebe-python-client/) was published with a short tutorial on how to write a new client from scratch in Python.